The datapine Blog

 On-shelf availability illustrated in a line chart by product category and time

-We can see the analysis expands throughout weeks and consider previously mentioned products: tobacco, personal care, household care, food, and beverages.
-That way, you can see the development of each product and examine if there were certain spikes that would cause losing customers.
+We can see the analysis expands throughout the weeks and consider previously mentioned products: tobacco, personal care, household care, food, and beverages.
+That way, you can see the development of each product and examine if there were certain spikes that would cause a loss of customers.
 The increase in on-shelf availability can directly impact sales, and do it seriously.
-If you start losing large amounts of sales because of this metric, your whole business can suffer so it's of utmost importance to put the on-shelf availability on the list of key inventory metrics to measure regularly.
+If you start losing large amounts of sales because of this metric, your whole business can suffer so it's of utmost importance to put the on-shelf availability on the list of key inventory productivity metrics to measure regularly.

 Keeping an eye on your orders' status in real-time will enable your team to act promptly to any potential negative occurrence.
 This is a KPI for inventory management that connects your business with your customers.
 To effectively evaluate your supply chain metrics strategies, you need real-time access to the status of your orders: if the products are shipped, received, in the packaging process, or canceled.
 That way, you will be able to decrease the restocking and strive to achieve a higher number of new orders with the goal of keeping your business going.
 If you spot inefficiencies in your supply chain, it will affect your inventory, and, consequently, the overall business.